vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

     ComponentVector{Float64}(σ = 0.3, α = 1.0, γ = 1.0, p_nn = (weight = [-1.0083649158477783 -0.7284937500953674; -1.219232201576233 0.4427390396595001], bias = [0.0; 0.0;;]))

-> **Exercise: neural network-based Lotka-Volterra model**
+> **Exercise: Implementing a universal differential equation**
 >
-> Define the neural network-based Lotka-Volterra model
+> Formulate the UDE by replacing the interaction terms in the
+> Lotka-Volterra system with neural network outputs.

 <details class="code-fold">
 <summary> Solution </summary>